ilap/bip32-ed25519-dart/README.md

 ### BIP32-ED25519 Keys

-The 96-byte long BIP32-ED25519 keys contains the ed25519e_sk and the chain code.
+The 96-byte long BIP32-ED25519 keys contains a ed25519e_sk and the chain code.
 The message signing and signature verifying is compatible /w ED25519.

-Note:

 # Restrictions